-It got quite scary that's 108c!
-I was waiting for a capacitor to explode I knew the big capacitors where rated at 125c but the red Wima's where probably be 85c at best :) .
+It got quite scary, that's 108c!
+I was waiting for a capacitor to explode, I knew the big capacitors where rated at 125c but, the red Wima's where probably 85c at best :) .

-With such a high temperature the resin had fully cured in about 60mins.
+With such a high temperature, the resin had fully cured within 60mins.

-The precautions when sealing the sockets worked rather well and no resin entered the Jack socket cavities,there are a couple of tiny air bubbles but nothing that can really be seen.
+The previous precautions when sealing the sockets, worked rather well and no resin entered the Jack socket cavities.
+There are a couple of tiny air bubbles but nothing that can really be seen.

-The only way to totally eliminate air bubbles would have been to use a vacuum chamber or dome since .Having thought about this I think it may well have forced resin into the air cavities.
+The only way to totally eliminate air bubbles would have been to use a vacuum chamber or dome since.
+(Having thought about this, it may well have forced resin into the air cavities)

-One tip if you had a vacuum chamber or dome would be to just vacuum the resin after mixing before the pour as the mixing process introduces some small air bubbles.
+One tip if you have a vacuum chamber or dome, would be, to just vacuum the resin after mixing before the pour, the mixing process does introduce some small air bubbles.

-Using the Vice again I clamped my router with a makeshift platform on top.
+Using the vice again, I clamped my router with a makeshift platform.

-The bearing on the router bit follows the flat side cutting an even chamfer around all the edges.
+The bearing on the router bit follows the flat side, cutting an chamfer around all the edges.

-I found that T-CUT or Brasso made an excellent buffing polish it literally shined the surface up from a dull finish.
+I found that T-CUT or Brasso made an excellent buffing polish, it literally shined the surface from a dull finish.